code-and-circuit/spot-web-server/README.md

 **in order of importance**:
 1. Explain the best way to add to/continue developing the server
 2. Add a complete description of what the server does, the features, how to use it, and how you could create your own frontend with it
-3. Add logging for erorr investigation and usage information
-4. Document the information returned from the get_state functions\
+3. Document the information returned from the get_state functions\

 ### General ToDos